cliffordEmmanuel/python-desktop-apps/README.md

 # Motivation

 Improve my python scripts skills by learning about creating desktop apps with PyQt.
-I'll be updating as a learn newer techniques.
+I'll be updating as I learn newer techniques.

 ### 1. Setup:

 In order to get started I needed to install a GUI library, and I went with PyQT well for no particular reason.

-- I created a new virtual environment: `conda create -n stringify-desktop python==3.8`
+- I created a new virtual environment: `conda create -n desktop-app python==3.8`
 - Then installed the pyqt5 package: `pip3 install pyqt5`
 - Then installed the pyqt5-tools to get the QT designer: `pip3 install pyqt5-tools`